 - Allows anonymous registration

-IPVanish has over 1,200 servers across more than 60 countries.
+IPVanish has over 1,900 servers across more than 60 countries.
 With fast, reliable connections, excellent multi-platform support, and decent unblocking capabilities, this provider makes it easy for you to access services like PayPal wherever you are.
-Further, since up to ten simultaneous connections are allowed, you can use IPVanish to protect all of your devices at once.
+Further, since any number of simultaneous connections are allowed, you can use IPVanish to protect all of your devices at once.

 For a service with such lightweight apps, there are a surprising number of security features built in.
 IPVanish uses 256-bit encryption, a kill switch (desktop only), and DNS and IPv6 leak protection by default, but you can choose to obfuscate OpenVPN traffic to hide the fact that you’re using a VPN at all.
 Further, this service doesn’t log any information which could identify you.
 If you need help, you can reach customer support 24/7 via live chat.